 Chicago Learning Collaborative

-- Professional Development Workshops: Educators must participate in three educator workshops, eligible for Illinois State Board of Education CPDU credits, which will introduce them to program content and enhance their lessons plans.
+- Professional Development Workshops: Educators must participate in two educator workshops, eligible for Illinois State Board of Education CPDU credits, which will introduce them to program content and enhance their lessons plans.

-- Literary Resources: Educators are given access to eighteen culturally relevant nonfiction, bilingual (English/Spanish) articles that focus on three historical units: Indigenous Populations of Checagou, Establishing Chicago, and Chicago Neighborhoods.
+- Curricular Resources: Educators are given access to culturally relevant nonfiction, bilingual (English/Spanish) articles with accompanying lesson plans that center the history of Artivism in Chicago.

-- Chicago Literacies Family Day: Upon completion of the program, students and their families are invited for a special visit to the Museum that includes Spanish-speaking interpreters stationed throughout the Museum to engage with museum content, special performances from local Chicago musicians, and raffle prize giveaways.
+- Family Day: Upon completion of the program, students and their families are invited for a special visit to the Museum where student work will be showcased.

-In participating in the Chicago History Museum’s (CHM) Chicago Literacies program, you agree to the following:
+In participating in the Chicago History Museum’s (CHM) Chicago Artivism program, you agree to the following:

 - Participate in all professional development opportunities provided

 - Integrate the curricular resources and activities into your instruction

 - Assist Museum educators in coordinating parent workshops, Museum and classroom visits